WHO vs. South Korea Guidelines for Air Quality

 According to the Joongang report, the first 85 days of 2017 were the worst ever, compared to the same period in previous years.
 52 out of those 85 days were plagued by levels exceeding what the World Health Organization deems to be an acceptable amount of PM 2.5 — 25㎍/m3 in raw concentration.
 That limit corresponds to AQI 78 (“moderate”).

 But the problem appears far less serious when using South Korea’s own air pollution standards.
-The government uses a much higher figure — 50 ㎍/min raw concentration, corresponding to AQI 137 (“unhealthy for sensitive groups”) — to decide whether there is too much PM 2.5.
+The government uses a much higher figure — 50 ㎍/m3 in raw concentration, corresponding to AQI 137 (“unhealthy for sensitive groups”) — to decide whether there is too much PM 2.5.
 By this measure, only 12 out of the 85 days were problematic.

 It’s not just PM 2.5: South Korea’s daily and annual recommendations for other particulate matter are also higher than WHO’s.